 - Avoid tanning beds and sunlamps.
 Both can cause serious long-term skin damage and contribute to skin cancer.

-I personally never knew what type of sunscreen to buy.
+I personally never knew what type of sunscreen to buy to protect your skin.
 For years I thought sunscreen wasn’t that important because I have olive skin so I don’t burn very easily.
 I didn’t actually realize that just because I don’t burn, doesn’t mean the UV rays still aren’t harmful to me.
 I now am much better about using sunscreen.
 If you aren’t sure what kind of sunscreen you should be using, check out this post from the Skin Cancer Foundation: How to Choose the Right Sunscreen for Your Skin Type.

-Sunscreen facts and tips from the Mayo Clinic:
+Sunscreen facts and tips from the Mayo Clinic to protect your skin:

 - Apply sunscreen to dry skin 15 minutes before you go outdoors.